Keeping Your Best Friend Active, Safe, And Pain Free

 NSAIDs help to control signs of arthritis, including inflammation, swelling, stiffness, and joint pain.
 Inflammation—the body’s response to irritation or injury—is characterized by redness, warmth, swelling, and pain.
-NSAIDs work by blocking the production of prostaglandins, chemicals produced by the body that cause inflammation.
+NSAIDs mediate the production or function of prostaglandins (enzymes) involved in inflammation.
 Some NSAIDs may also be used to control the pain and inflammation following surgery.

 Your veterinarian may prescribe an NSAID to treat the pain of osteoarthritis in your dog or to control pain following a surgical procedure.

 All NSAIDs approved for oral use in dogs and cats come with a Client Information Sheet (also known as the Information for Dog Owner Sheet) that describes the drug’s side effects.
 Dog and cat owners should ask veterinarians for the Client Information Sheet when an NSAID is prescribed.
 These Client Information Sheets provide the pet owner with important information in a user-friendly manner regarding what can be expected from use of the drug, potential side effects, and the need to seek veterinary attention if problems occur.
 By accompanying each NSAID prescription with the Information for Dog Owner Sheet, a handy reference of valuable safety information and drug company contact information is readily available to the owner.

 - METACAM (meloxicam)